Dynamical Models for Random Simplicial Complexes: Convergence of the empirical distribution

-\subsection{Hypothesis \textbf{H1}}
+\subsection{Hypothesis {\rm\textbf{H1}}}

 To prove Theorem~\ref{empir_limit} assuming \textbf{H1}, we view the collection of faces as balls in a \emph{generalised P\'olya urn process}.
 In this set-up, one considers an \textit{urn} consisting of \textit{balls} with a finite number of possible \textit{colours}.
 A ball of colour $j$ is sampled at random from the urn with probability proportional to its \textit{activity} $a_j$, and replaced with a number of different coloured balls according to a (possibly random) \textit{replacement rule}.
 In the common set-up, the configuration of the urn after $n$ replacements is represented as a \textit{composition vector} $X_{n}$ with entries labelled by colour, and the activities of colours are encoded in an \textit{activity vector} $\mathbf{a}$.
 In this vector, the $i$th entry corresponds to the number of balls with a colour $i$.
 Let $(\xi_{ij})$ be the matrix whose $ij$th component denotes the random number of balls of colour $j$ added, if a ball of colour $i$ is drawn.
-The following is a well known result by Athreya and Karlin, implied by Proposition 2 in \cite{at_embedding} and Theorem 5 of \cite{split_times}.
-We state the version from Janson in 2004: \begin{thm}[\cite{janson_urns}, Theorem 3.16] Assume $\xi_{ii} \geq -1$, $\xi_{ij} \geq 0$ for $i \neq j$, and the matrix $A_{ij} : = a_j \E{\xi_{ji}}$ is \textit{irreducible}.
-Moreover, denote by $\lambda_1$ the principal eigenvalue of $A$, and $v_1$ the corresponding eigenvector normalised so that $\mathbf{a}^{T} v_1 = 1$.
+The following is a well known result by Athreya and Karlin, implied by Proposition~2 in \cite{at_embedding} and Theorem~5 of \cite{split_times}.
+We state a version implied by a result of Janson \cite{janson_urns}. \begin{thm}[\cite{janson_urns}] Assume $\xi_{ii} \geq -1$, $\xi_{ij} \geq 0$ for $i \neq j$, and the matrix $A_{ij} : = a_j \E{\xi_{ji}}$ is \textit{irreducible}.
+Moreover, denote by $\lambda_1$ the principal eigenvalue of $A$, and $v_1$ the corresponding right-eigenvector normalised so that $\mathbf{a}^{T} v_1 = 1$.
 For any non-empty initial configuration of the urn, we have

-almost surely, and independent of the initial configuration of the urn. \end{thm}
+almost surely, and independently of the initial configuration of the urn. \end{thm}